qrtz/fs/README.md

 	notfound := template.Must(template.New("404").Parse(`<!DOCTYPE html><html><head><title>[404]</title></head><body><h1>[404]</h1></body></html>`))

 	http.ListenAndServe(*addr, fs.New(*root, func(f *fs.FileServer) {
+		// Set the default error handler
 		f.ErrorHandler(0, func(w http.ResponseWriter, r *http.Request, code int) {
-			w.Header().Set("Content-Type", "text/html; charset=utf-8")
+			// We can set the content type base on the request w.Header().Set("Content-Type", "text/html; charset=utf-8")

-			w.WriteHeader(code)
-			notfound.Execute(w, nil)
+			// We control the error code to return w.WriteHeader(code)

+			// We can now respond with our awesome error page. notfound.Execute(w, nil)
 		})

+		// Turn directory listing on.
+This is off by default f.AutoIndex(true)

+		// Overwrite the default index page with one or more possible choices f.Index("index.html", "default.html", "index.txt")
 	}))
 }